Entropy-based random quantum states: Asymptotic properties and relation to the Muttalib-Borodin ensemble

-This exponentially small scaling with system size starkly contrasts with the polynomial decay exhibited by both the HS and BH measures \cite{vznidarivc2006entanglement}, and highlights the increased volume towards the boundary of full rank density matrices.
+This exponentially small scaling with system size starkly contrasts with the polynomial decay exhibited by both the HS and BH measures \cite{vznidarivc2006entanglement}, and highlights the increased concentration of the measure towards the boundary of full rank density matrices.